DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 <!-- Colourless -->
 ### Riposte
 "Timing is everything."
-- Gain Phantasmal for this turn.
+- Gain 1 Phantasmal.
+Remove at the end of turn.

 Cost:
 - 4 Generic Mana